Push-to-Connect Plumbing Systems: The Difference Between SharkBite Brass Push, ProLock Push and EvoPEX Push Fittings

 The ProLock system features a push-to-connect design with twist-to-lock functionality, making remodeling and repiping efficient and secure.
 Simply cut, push, twist and lock to make a connection in 3 seconds.
 No complicated tools to make a connection.
 All you need is a pipe cutter.

 ProLock fittings are made of a state-of-the-art polymer material coupled with a stainless-steel tooth grip to ensure a leak-proof seal.
 Each fitting is compatible with two kinds of polyethylene pipes: PEX and PE-RT.
 The twist-to-lock design includes a rotating cover that clicks when the arrows align so you know the connection is secure.
 Plus, if you need to make adjustments after connecting the fitting, you can rotate or even remove it to achieve the right alignment.

 Common ProLock Applications

-- Set up potable water systems with PE-RT or PEX and ProLock Push products.
+- Set up potable water systems with PE-RT or PEX and ProLock push-to-connect products.

-- Repipe an entire home using PE-RT or PEX and ProLock Push products.
+- Repipe an entire home using PE-RT or PEX and ProLock push-to-connect products.

 Plumbing professionals have leaned on PEX tubing for decades thanks to its flexibility and reliability.
 EvoPEX swaps the crimp / clamp plumbing systems typically used with PEX for a faster and easier installation.